edelgrace/blog/content/post/2013-02-16-who-needs-one-topic-blog-posts.md

 #### Can't wait for summer!

 It's official.
 We're going to the Philippines for the month of May!
 My mom just picked up the plane tickets a couple of days ago.
 I'm super excited.
 I can't wait.
 I just need to get through this gosh darn awful semester first.
-Hopefully it'll happen&#8230;
+Hopefully it'll happen...